 By developing skills that are specific to a trade or job role, you can improve your employment prospects, get ahead in your current career… or even turn a hobby into a business.

-Some people assume vocational education and training (VET) only covers practical, hands-on subjects like plumbing, construction or childcare, but this is an old-fashioned view.
-Of course, these vital subjects are still taught, but vocational education has expanded and diversified over the last thirty years and now offers a huge range of choice in subjects related to a wide range of careers.
+Some people assume vocational education and training (VET) only covers practical, hands-on subjects like plumbing, construction or childcare.
+However, this is an old-fashioned view.
+Of course, these vital subjects are still taught.
+However, vocational education has expanded and diversified over the last thirty years.
+In fact, it offers a huge range of choice in subjects related to a wide range of careers.

-Modern vocational education allows people to learn highly transferable creative and personal development skills, as well as practical skills and activities specific to a chosen job role.
-Those who undertake vocational training or apprenticeships can expect to learn a lot about themselves, and to discover talents they didn’t know they had!
+Modern vocational education allows people to learn highly transferable creative and personal development skills.
+What’s more, they can learn practical skills and activities specific to a chosen job role.
+Those who undertake vocational training or apprenticeships can expect to learn a lot about themselves.
+In addition, they can discover talents they didn’t know they had!

 What’s more, vocational education is no longer only available at school.
-Now, across Europe, there is a vast range of full-time and part-time courses available at higher-education and vocational colleges, as well as on-the-job training and apprenticeships.
-You can even learn online, with a growing number of courses available on the web, delivered by specialists and professionals.
+Now, across Europe, there is a vast range of full-time and part-time courses available at higher-education and vocational colleges.
+Furthermore, there are on-the-job training and apprenticeships.
+You can even learn online, with a growing number of courses available on the web.

 For people who want to turn the theory into practice straight away, you can learn while you work, attending training sessions directly in the workplace.
 Many companies and sectors even have their own dedicated training facilities.
 For employers, the priority is to ensure that skills supply meets skills demand, so businesses all over the world are investing in the resources to provide high quality vocational training to their current and potential employees.